nymea/nymea/data/mac-database/README.md

 The final database will be named `mac-addresses.db`.

-In nymea the `MacAddressDatabase` will search for this database file in `/usr/share/nymea/mac-addresses.db` and provides an asynch mechanism to get the company name for a given MAC address.
+In nymea the `MacAddressDatabase` will search by default for this database file in `/usr/share/nymea/mac-addresses.db` and provides an asynch threaded mechanism to get the company name for a given MAC address.